Juneteenth Becomes a Holiday for County Employees

 Juneteenth is the oldest nationally celebrated commemoration of the end of enslavement of Black people by white people in the United States.
 On June 19, 1865, two-and-a-half years after President Lincoln issued the Emancipation Proclamation, Union soldiers arrived in Texas to read and enforce the proclamation that ended slavery.
 Starting in 1866, Juneteenth has been celebrated as the end of slavery in the United States.

 Milwaukee County’s Juneteenth measure has been implemented by Administrative Order to ensure employees can utilize the floating holiday in 2020.
 Moving forward, a resolution will be introduced to the County Board of Supervisors for the July cycle so that Juneteenth can become a permanent floating holiday.
-The measure has the support of the Milwaukee County Board of Supervisors’ Black Caucus which includes County Board Chairwoman Marcelia Nicholson, Vice-Chair Supervisor Sequanna Taylor, Supervisor Willie Johnson, Jr., Supervisor Supreme Moore Omokunde, Supervisor Felesia Martin, and Supervisor Russell A. Goodwin, Sr.
+The measure has the support of the Milwaukee County Board of Supervisors’ Black Caucus which includes Nicholson, Vice-Chair Supervisor Sequanna Taylor, Supervisor Willie Johnson, Jr., Supervisor Supreme Moore Omokunde, Supervisor Felesia Martin and Supervisor Russell A. Goodwin, Sr.